 Add patch numbers: Enabled by default.
 Disabling the option removes the numbers from patches.

-Add Barbieri auto positioning lines: To use the Barbieri auto positioning feature (Barbieri Spectro LFP and Spectro LFP qb), the chart needs the corresponding margins and markings.
-Activate the checkbox to add the required black auto positioning lines to every page of the test chart.
+Add Auto-Positioning Markers: To use the Barbieri or X-Rite auto positioning feature (Barbieri Spectro LFP and Spectro LFP qb, or X-Rite iSis), the chart needs the corresponding margins and markings.
+Select your device from the drop-down menu to add the required black auto positioning lines to every page of the test chart.

 Add control patches for each page: Adds control patches to check for stability if the test chart contains multiple pages.
 The patches are added to the top left on every page of the chart.
 Patches for 100%/70%/40% are added for each channel followed by a single white patch.
 This allows you to check for redundancies and production consistencies over different pages.